Last Sunday, the 26th Annual Vintage Bouquet Food and Wine Extravaganza took place at the Greystone Mansion in Beverly Hills.

-STK served steak with cucumber salad and heirloom tomatoes.
+STK served a steak with cucumber salad and heirloom tomatoes.

 Dandy Don’s Homemade Ice Cream had a wide array of options to create your own customized sundae.
 It all started by picking the ice cream flavor (vanilla bean, chocolate, cappuccino crunch, Aztec chocolate, balsamic fig, blue moon, English toffee, white chocolate truffle).
 After that difficult decision, it was time to choose your toppings.
-Don’t forget the dollop of whip cream and the cherry.
+Don’t forget a dollop of whip cream and a cherry.

 Napa Valley Grille served flavorful mushroom agnolotti.